apify/apify-docs/content/academy/expert_scraping_with_apify/solutions/rotating_proxies.md

 });
 ```

 Now, we'll use the **maxUsageCount** key to force each session to be thrown away after 5 uses, and **maxErrorScore** to trash a session once it receives an error.
-Then, we'll use **persistStateKey** back in **sessionPoolOptions** to persist the session pool's state, therefore handling migrations:

 ```JavaScript
 const crawler = new Apify.CheerioCrawler({